U.S. zaps two medium-range missiles in test of Lockheed systems

 The test was conducted early Tuesday near the U.S. Army Kwajalein Atoll test site and surrounding areas in the western Pacific, according to a Pentagon statement.

-Missile defense experts said the test was important because it demonstrated the ability of the U.S. military to defend against possible regional ballistic missile threats from countries like Iran or North Korea or even accidental releases.
+Missile defense experts and congressional sources said the test was important because it demonstrated the ability of the U.S. military to defend against possible regional ballistic missile threats from countries like Iran or North Korea or even accidental releases.

-Vice Admiral James Syring, who heads the U.S. Missile Defense Agency, told Reuters that launch crews had been waiting for nearly a month for the tests but were not given any specific details on when the missiles would be fired or from where.
+Launch crews had been waiting for nearly month for the test but were not given any specific details on when the missiles would be fired or from where, the sources said.

-"It was all no-notice, unscripted in terms of what they saw," he said.
-"The sailors, soldiers and airmen who operated those systems just performed flawlessly, which gives me great confidence in our capability."

 Rick Lehner, spokesman for the U.S. Missile Defense Agency, said Lockheed's Terminal High Altitude Area Defense (THAAD) system had been successfully tested 10 times, but this was the first operational test of that system and its ability to work together with the Aegis system on the USS Decatur, a guided-missile destroyer in the region.